Fitzxerxert/Fitzxerxert/README.md

 - 💞️ I’m looking to collaborate on me!
 - 📫 How to reach me > @fitzherbert_v
 - 😄 Pronouns: As you like
-- ⚡ Fun fact: I major in information security.
+- ⚡ Fun fact: I like a song!

 <!---
 Lubient/Lubient is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.